The Practical Mariner Team

 Linda Hulin

-Linda Hulin’s interests centre upon the materiality of interregional contact across the eastern Mediterranean, and particularly the Levant, Egypt, Cyprus and Libya.
-She has researched the impact of empire on both rulers and ruled in the Late Bronze Age, and she focuses generally upon the relationship between aesthetic sensibilities and social identification in both the ancient and modern world.
+Linda Hulin’s interests centre upon interregional contact across the Mediterranean, but particularly in the east, in the Levant, Egypt, Cyprus and Libya.
+She focuses upon social relationships: how now information is learned passes between across time and space, and the interplay between aesthetic sensibilities and social identification in both the ancient and modern world.

 Karl Smith